jtlapp/kysely-code-sync/README.md

         custom-transaction.test.ts
 ```

 The files `custom-select.test.ts` and `custom-transaction.test.ts` contain tests I modified from Kysely's `select.test.ts` and `transaction.test.ts` files.
-You don't have to prefix these files with `custom-`; I only did so to make it clear that I'm not looking at the downloaded `select.test.ts` and `transaction.test.ts`, most of whose tests I'm also running.
+You don't have to prefix these files with `custom-`; I only did so to make it clear when I'm not looking at the downloaded `select.test.ts` and `transaction.test.ts`, whose tests I'm also running.

-You'll almost certainly need to create `custom-test-setup.ts` by copying and modifying the appropriate `test-setup.ts` file from Kysely.
+You'll almost certainly need to create your `custom-test-setup.ts` by copying and modifying the appropriate `test-setup.ts` file from Kysely.
 This is a good place to be using synced code blocks, as well as in your custom test files.
-You can give setup file any name you want; just be sure to set the `customSetupFile` configuration key to the file.
+You can give the setup file any name you want; just be sure to set the `customSetupFile` configuration key to the file.

-Your custom test setup file must export a `reportMochaContext()` function.
-This function receives the Mocha context for each test immediately prior to running the test.
-This context is the value of `this` within a Mocha test.
-You can use it to get the name of the enclosing `describe` block as well as the name of the curren test.
+Your custom setup file must export a `reportMochaContext()` function.
+This function receives the Mocha context for each test immediately before the test is run.
+The context is the value of `this` within a non-arrow function Mocha test.
+You can use the context to get the name of the enclosing `describe` block as well as the name of the current test.
 (Sorry, I can't find a decent reference.)
 Here is an example implementation:

 <!-- prettier-ignore -->
 ```ts